Smile CDR v2023.05.PRE

 • Retrieve and/or examine the Smile CDR logs.
 There are a couple of options available for this:

-• Use the command docker logs smilecdr to see recent console output.
+• Use the command docker container logs smilecdr-2023.05.R02 to see recent console output.

 • Copy the log files from the container to a local folder as follows:

-When you are finished with this initial test, you can stop and delete the container and volumes for database and log:
+When you are finished with this initial test, you can use the following command to stop and clean up the running container:

 To retrieve and review copies of the bin/ and classes/ folders deployed to the container when it is not running, you can use the docker cp command as follows: